cornwallisna/cw_website/index.md

 ## Join the club!

 It is that time of year again to pay your CNA dues.
 See the [membership information](membership.html) for details.

+# In Memory

+In May we lost two of our long time and dear CNA members, Mark, and Janice O’Brien.
+Janice passed away on May 10th and Mark on May 19th.
+They married September 7, 1963, in Louisville, Ky.
+They recently celebrated their 57th anniversary.
+They were both greatly loved by family, friends, and neighbors and will be missed by all.
+They moved to Cape Coral in 1991 and became part of our Cornwallis Neighborhood family.
+They will be remembered for their generous spirit and endeavors to help people throughout their lives.
+God Bless Mark and Janice.